mohuk/docker-demo/README.md

 $ docker-compose up -d
 ```

 The above command would spin up 3 containers one for each NodeJS application, Postgres and Memcached.
-Compose will create a network connecting the 3 containers so the application can reach the 2 data stores.
+NodeJS application container is built through the `Dockerfile` at the root of the project.
+[Postgres](https://hub.docker.com/_/postgres/) and [Memcached](https://hub.docker.com/_/memcached/) containers are built by their publish images hosted on [Docker Hub](https://hub.docker.com/).
+Compose will build and run the containers.
+Compose will also create a network connecting the 3 containers so the application can reach the 2 data stores.
 Each container is aliased on the network by its service name provided in the `docker-compose.yml` file.

 Once the application is up, browse `http://localhost:3000` to run the application.
 The application contains 2 routes `/users` and `/users/cached` to demo data retrieval from Postgres and Memcached respectively.